cypherpunk-academy/2064/en/029_2064_A new task.md

 Marlene: "The masterminds of this sham attack must not remain hidden.
 It has to be clear that all this was fake and went in the pants.
-Then, then the war comes.
+A then, then the war comes.
 Or something else will come.
 And you shall..."